1chooo/my-uni-courses/ce/ce3002/02-operating-system-structures/README.md

   - Communications
   - Background services
   - Application programs
-- Most users’ view of the operation system is defined by system programs, not the actual system calls
+- Most users' view of the operation system is defined by system programs, not the actual system calls
 - Provide a convenient environment for program development and execution
   - Some of them are simply user interfaces to system calls; others are considerably more complex
 - File management - Create, delete, copy, rename, print, dump, list, and generally manipulate files and directories